silverstripe/cwp/docs/en/user.md

 Documentation on managing taxonomy terms is [available in the taxonomies module](../../taxonomy).

-Terms can be added to pages by switching to the *Tags* tab while editing the page and searching through the taxonomy terms previously created in the *Taxonomy* section of the CMS (see the module documentation for information how to build the taxonomy).
+Taxonomy terms previously created in the Taxonomy section of the CMS can be added to pages from the *Tags* tab.
+Type the first few characters of the desired term into the search field and select the term from the search results displayed below the search field.
+Click the *Link Existing* button to add the term to the page and save when all desired terms have been added.

 ![Linking terms to pages](_images/taxonomy-linking.jpg)

-The terms can only be linked and unlinked from the page in this way - the taxonomy data and structure cannot be changed through this interface.
+The terms can only be linked and unlinked from the page from this tab - the taxonomy data and structure cannot be changed through this interface.
+See the module documentation for information on how to build the taxonomy.

 ## Linking related pages

-When viewing a page in the CMS, a "Related Pages" tab allows marking other pages as related to this page.
-These related pages apppear as a list when a website visitor views the page.
+Other pages can be marked as related to a page from the *Related Pages* tab.
+A website visitor can view a list of these related pages on the page.
+Start typing the page name in the search field as shown below and search results will appear in a dropdown.
+Select the page name and click the *Link Existing* button to link it as a related page.

 ![Linking related pages](_images/relatedpages-linking.jpg)

-When you start typing in the input as shown above, results in a dropdown will appear.
-Click the result you want, then hit "Link Existing" to link it as a related page.

 Check "Allow Drag and Drop" to allow dragging the rows up and down which affect the order these related pages appear on the website.